madetech/blog/continuous_delivery_ebook/08_keeping_a_clear_path_to_production.md

 never fun.
 We have found bugs can arise from using different databases in development from test, for example running SQLite in test but MySQL everywhere else.
 Where possible use the same database management system everywhere.
-Same goes for asset storage, if you use s3 in production you better use it in development and test too.
+Same goes for asset storage, if you use Amazon S3 for file storage in production you better use it in development and test too.

 ### On flickering builds

 In the past we have suffered from flickering tests.
 These are tests that sometimes pass and sometimes fail.
-Often the cause will be tests that setup state and do not clear it down properly therefore affecting a subsequent test's result.
-Another cause we have found to be tests that run in headless browsers like selenium, phantomjs and the like.
+Often the cause will be a test that sets up state and does not clear it down afterwards therefore affecting the result of a subsequent test run.
+Another cause we have found to be tests that run in headless browsers like Selenium, PhantomJS and the like.
 Sometimes expectations on page content will fail because an asynchronous request has no completed yet and therefore hasn't changed the page content as expected yet.

 The nature of flickering tests is corrosive to Continuous Delivery discipline.
 You will often find engineers just rerun tests several times in the hope they